harrygxu/harryxu.github.io/index.md

 ## Registration

 There will be no registration fee.
-A Google form for registration is forthcoming.
+Please register via ([this form](http://goo.gl/forms/AptCpvr9yE)).

 Please register by **Wednesday, April 20th**, so that we can get an accurate headcount for ordering food and acquiring parking passes.